 This is a new and exciting milestone in IDP's geographical expansion in the region.
 Kenya is one of Africa's key sources of international students to many of our destinations, with the potential to become one of our biggest markets in the region.

-In line with our existing licensee offices model, we have signed an agreement with Uniabroad in Kenya to offer student placement activities under the IDP-Uniabroad name.
-With Uniabroad’s well-established presence in Kenya since 2011 and IDP’s long history and strong digital capabilities, we look forward to providing top-quality placement services to Kenyan students and our partner institutions.
+In line with our existing licensee offices model, we have signed an agreement with Uniabroad in Kenya to offer student placement activities under IDP-Uniabroad name.
+With Uniabroad a well-established presence in Kenya since 2011 and IDP's long history and strong digital capabilities, we look forward to providing top-quality placement services to Kenyan students and our partner institutions.

 The new IDP Student Placement office is located in the Westlands district of Nairobi city, an area that is home to many international student placement providers.
-The office is headed by Country Manager, Stella Kinyanjui, and supported by Stella Githaiga as the Office Manager.
-Additionally, 5 full-time counselors are supporting placement for institutions in the USA, Canada, Australia, UK, New Zealand, and Ireland.
-The new student placement system goes live on April 6th, and our partners will start to receive applications under IDP-Uniabroad from that day onward.
+The office is headed by Country Manager Stella Kinyanjui and supported by Stella Githaiga as Office Manager.
+A further 5 full-time counsellors are supporting placement for institutions in Australia, UK, USA, Canada, New Zealand and Ireland.
+The new student placement system will go live on April 6th and our partners will start to receive applications under IDP-Uniabroad from that day onwards.

-With the opening of these new operations, we are confident that we will be significantly improving the international study opportunities of Kenyan students, enabling them to fulfill their lifelong learning and career aspirations.
+With the opening of these new operations, we are confident that we will be significantly improving the international study opportunities of Kenyan students, enabling them to fulfil their lifelong learning and career aspirations.

 Interview with Dr Erik Lithander, Pro Vice-Chancellor of the University of Bristol, about Brexit, the UK's position in a global playing field and how government policy impacts student demand.